 Burton: Exploring Without Boundaries

 Sir Richard Burton, the famous Victorian explorer buried in Mortlake, was an extraordinary man whose achievements included leading an expedition to find the source of the River Nile and mastering over twenty languages, from Marathi to Arabic.
-To celebrate the bicentenary of his birth we are hosting a programme of events and are encouraging everyone to become an explorer and discover hidden historic sites and green spaces in south and west London.
+To celebrate the bicentenary of his birth in March 2021 we are hosting a programme of events and are encouraging everyone to become an explorer and discover hidden historic sites and green spaces in south and west London.

 Sir Richard Burton KCMG FRGS (1821 – 1890) was an extraordinary man, whose achievements included leading an expedition to find the source of the River Nile, and mastering over twenty languages, from Marathi to Arabic.
 According to Mary Lovell, author of the biography of Burton called A Rage to Live, ‘Burton was almost a real life Victorian prototype for the fictional Indiana Jones: scholar, adventurer, soldier, explorer, geographer, linguist, orientalist, ethnologist, diplomat and writer – to name only some of his abilities.’